 Chef Tom has been the Kellogg Center’s extraordinary sous chef for the past 21 years.
 Tom was first inspired to pursue a career in the hospitality industry when he worked with a chef in Arizona.
 His staple dish is southern comfort food; recreating classic dishes that satisfy the soul with every bite.
 Over the years, he has perfected flavor balance and masterfully executes every meal.
 Chef Tom has many responsibilities, including ordering the meat and seafood for the restaurant, plating meals, completing payroll and writing food schedules.
 But, his favorite part of the job is seeing the happy guests at the end of a meal.
 When Tom isn’t in the State Room, he enjoys collecting baseball cards and throwing darts.
 A fun fact about Tom is that he has hiked the Grand Canyon several times and has a big sweet tooth; often you find him drinking Coca-Cola instead of coffee.
 He is also a die-hard NFL fan compared to the other Kellogg Center chefs and the Pittsburgh Steelers will always be the No. 1 team in his heart.

-Team member since 2011.
-Oversees State Room Restaurant and Lounge, room service, and food and beverage operations.
-Directs the beverage program and award-winning wine list.
-Available to assist guests with special requests and private party bookings.
+Marianne Bacon has been with the team since 2011.
+She oversees the State Room Restaurant and Lounge, room service, and food and beverage operations.
+In addition, Marianne directs the beverage program and our award-winning wine list.
+She is available to assist guests with special requests and private party bookings.

-Team member since 2007.
-Mary oversees breakfast and lunch service for the restaurant and specializes in adding extra special touches to guest celebrations.
+Mary Welsh has been a member of the team since 2007.
+She oversees dining services for the restaurant and specializes in adding extra special touches to guest celebrations.

-Team member since 2016.
-Elayna oversees dinner and lounge service and can assist with private party bookings.
-She also assists the beverage team with our spirits program and inventory management.
+Elayna Creed has been a member of the team since 2016.
+She oversees dinner and lounge service and can assist with private party bookings.
+Elayna also helps the beverage team with our spirits program and inventory management.